dresende/node-orm2/examples/anontxt/Readme.md

 cd examples/anontxt
 npm install
 node tasks/reset
-nodemon server.js
+./script/start
 ```

 And then open up [localhost:3000](http://localhost:3000/)

-You can also just run it with `node server.js` however nodemon will automatically restart the server if you change any code.
+You can also just run it with `node server.js` however the script launches nodemon which
+automatically restarts the server if you change any code.